Past EIB Deal Offers Insights into Value of Nonpublic Database on Lending Risks

 What excited the EIB in 2019 was selling ILX access to a large database of information about lending risks in developing countries.
 The Global Emerging Markets Risk Database (GEMs) was created by a consortium of 24 development finance institutions (DFIs).
 GEMs is administered by the EIB and is currently nonpublic, used only by the DFIs to manage their own credit portfolios.

 ILX, however, was able to use the GEMs data for several years to inform its investment fund decisions.
 No other private companies got access to GEMS data.
-In response to an EYE question, the EIB on June 28 said, “… the agreement with ILX was put in place as a pilot initiative.”
+In response to an EYE question, the EIB said, “… the agreement with ILX was put in place as a pilot initiative.”
 The EIB said, “There are no such contracts in place.”
 And further, “The agreement with ILX was a one-off agreement, meaning that only one set of statistics was shared in January 2020, following which the agreement expired.”

 Private sector interest in seeing the GEMs data has grown in recent years.
 A business coalition has pushed for GEMs transparency, and may be on the verge of getting it.
 The EIB is developing plans for more transparency of GEMs as the development banks look for new ways to stimulate private finance in emerging markets.
 (See March 30, 2023, EYE article.)
 Unconfirmed rumors circulating among those following the issue say an announcement may come in several months.